 DJ was wonderful.
 She was funny and fun to be with.
-She possessed such a quick wit and zest for life; I loved being around her.
+She possessed a quick wit and zest for life; I loved being around her.
 Everyone did.
 In addition to being my aunt, DJ was also my godmother.
 I always felt we had a special bond on account of this.
 But one of the great things about DJ was she was able to convey this to me without diminishing her love for her other nieces and nephews.
 I’m sure each and every one of them felt they had a special relationship with her too.

-DJ was, I realized much later in life, a lesbian.
-It was never an issue—even with my very prim and proper grandmother who I’m sure was much less naïve than one would think—and was never discussed openly, but it seemed entirely normal.
-I think the way the adults handled it with acceptance and lack of interference is responsible for how tolerant I and my siblings have always been about homosexuality.

-DJ had had beaux in New York when she was a gamine twenty-something and I’m not sure when she made the switch.
-As long as I can remember, Jane was there.
-I wouldn’t call DJ butch, though she preferred jeans and kept her hair cut short, she wore dresses and lipstick, heels and jewelry when situations called for them, but when I think about it, her energy was male.
-She was a lifelong tomboy and did things men (back then at least) did: sailing, fishing, constructing things.
-I don’t believe she ever hunted; she was a gentle soul and most likely it wouldn’t have appealed to her, but I’m sure that like her grandfather Chilcott, she would have been a crack shot (like her maternal grandfather) and could have done it if push came to shove.
-She was sporty and loved physical activity, especially alpine skiing.
-She liked fast cars, Labrador Retrievers, Maine Coon cats and most especially young people for whom she had a special affinity.
+DJ had had boyfriends in New York when she was a gamine twenty-something, but from my earliest memories, Jane was there.
+DJ preferred jeans and kept her hair cut short, she wore dresses and lipstick, heels and jewelry when situations called for them, but she was a lifelong tomboy and did things men (back then at least) did: sailing solo, fishing, constructing things.
+I don’t believe she ever hunted; she was a gentle soul and most likely it wouldn’t have appealed to her, but I’m sure that like her grandfather Chilcott, she would have been a crack shot.
+She loved physical activity, especially downhill skiing.
+She liked fast cars, Labrador Retrievers, Maine Coon cats and most especially, young people for whom she had a special affinity.

-She was multi-talented: an astute writer, terrific photographer, talented graphic designer, excellent and adventurous cook.
-She had a natural élan and great taste both in her environment and clothes (something she and her sisters inherited from their inherently stylish mother) with a tendency toward ethnic touches.
-She was independent, self-sufficient and brave, building her delightful cabin in Vermont herself.
-It was a simple, yet handsome structure, vaguely Scandinavian that could easily grace the pages of one of the hipper shelter magazines today.
-She was a consummate New Englander.
+DJ was a consummate New Englander.
 She knew how to live off the land, digging for clams, fishing for flounder and picking berries in her beloved Maine.
-She would take us all along on foraging adventures on foot and in boats, teaching us these skills.
+She would take us kids along on foraging adventures on foot and in boats, teaching us these skills.
 Some of my favorite memories center around her wonderful shack in Birch Harbor on that rugged part of the Maine Coast.
 Others are from Silvermine, Connecticut in her cozy house that always smelled like wood smoke, where we celebrated the most wonderful Thanksgivings and I played office in her home office and swung in the exhilarating hilltop swing.
-Later in palatial New Canaan, twirling around in her Arne Jacobson egg chair by the slate hearth, swimming with the dogs in the beautiful grotto-like indoor pool, changing in the hysterical, orange carpeted (floor, walls and ceiling) changing room, lying on her bed watching movies on TV with her and Jane.
+Later in more palatial New Canaan, I twirled around in her aqua Arne Jacobson egg chair by the slate hearth.